A family of non-periodic tilings of the plane by right golden triangles: Tilings with golden right triangles

 We denote by $[T]$ the union of all tiles from $T$ and say that $T$ \emph{tiles} $[T]$, or that $T$ \emph{is a tiling of} $[T]$.

 \paragraph{The substitution, decomposition and composition of tilings.}

 We consider the following substitution:

-The result of applying this substitution to a tiling is called \emph{the decomposition} of the initial tiling.
-That is, given a tiling we cut every large tile by its altitude into two triangles, and all small tiles remain intact.
-We obtain a tiling of the same set by tiles of smaller size.
-Then we apply to the resulting tiling some fixed pre-chosen homothety $H$ with the coefficient $1/\psi$.
-That homothety will be called \emph{the reference homothety} in the sequel.
-The resulting tiling is called \emph{the decomposition} of the initial tiling.
-Each large tile produces a large and a small tile in the decomposed tiling and each small tile becomes a large tile.
-The decomposition of the tiling $T$ is denoted by $\sigma T$.
+In the course of decomposition for this substitution, each large tile produces a large and a small tile in the decomposed tiling and each small tile becomes a large tile.

-The inverse operation is called \emph{composition}.
-That is, we call a tiling $T$ a composition of a tiling $T'$ if $T'$ is the decomposition of $T$.
+As usual, we call a tiling $T$ a composition of a tiling $T'$ if $T'$ is the decomposition of $T$.
 There are tilings that have no composition, for instance, the tiling consisting of a single small tile.
-On the other hand, every tiling has at most one composition.
-This property of our substitution is called \emph{the unique composition property}.
-The composition of a tiling $T$ (if exists) is denoted by $\sigma^{-1}T$.
+On the other hand, every tiling has at most one composition (\emph{the unique composition property}).
+As usual, the composition of a tiling $T$ (if exists) is denoted by $\sigma^{-1}T$.

 It may happen that the composition of a tiling again has a composition.
 In this case the initial tiling is called \emph{doubly composable}.
 If a tiling can be composed any number of times, we call it \emph{infinitely composable}.
 In terms of \cite G, infinitely composable tilings are those that have ``hierarchical structure''.